Unlock your heart and fill your senses with the sights and sounds of Istanbul!

 Tourist safety in Istanbul

-Whilst most of the civil unrest in Turkey is occurring near the south-eastern border areas near Syria, nonetheless, public areas in Istanbul have recently been targeted with casualties.
+Most of Turkey’s civil unrest is occurring near the southeastern border areas near Syria.
+Nonetheless, public areas in Istanbul have recently been targeted with casualties.

-Understandably, these sort of risks completely put off some family visitors; others may just need to consider sensible precautions as issued by your home country Government advisory body.
-At the time of writing, this is the warning given by FCO and for the US Department of State.
+Understandably, these sorts of risks completely put off some family visitors; others may just need to consider sensible precautions as issued by your home country’s Government advisory body.
+At the time of writing, this is the warning given by FCO and the US Department of State.

 Would I take my own children there?
 Yes.
 Unless safety warnings were to change, normal safety precautions that should be followed in any crowded city should be followed along with using your own common sense.